microsoft/code-with-engineering-playbook/source-control/git.md

   * Binary files committed through Git LFS are not visible as Git will only download the data describing the large file
   * Committing large binaries will push the full binary to the repository
 * Git cannot merge the changes from two different versions of a binary file; file locking mitigates this
-* Azure Repos do not support using SSH for repositories with Git LFS tracked files
+* Azure Repos do not support using SSH for repositories with Git LFS tracked files - for more information see the Git LFS [authentication documentation](https://github.com/git-lfs/git-lfs/blob/master/docs/api/authentication.md)

 #### Common commands